BbqGamer/blog/README.md

 [Link to the webpage](https://korba.online)

 # Github actions setup
 For automatic deployment you need to setup secrets in your repository.
+We will add all secrets inside environment called `ssh`.
 ## SSH Key setup
 1. Generate ssh keypair
 ```bash